On the Quenched Functional Central Limit Theorem for Stationary Random Fields under Projective Criteria: Examples

-Then the quenched functional CLT in Corollary \ref{Cor_FCLT_d} holds. \end{example} \begin{remark} Condition \eqref{cond lin} is fulfilled whenever the stronger but more practical condition is satisfied. \end{remark} The results obtained by Zhang et al. \cite{ZRP} (Remark 6.2 (c)) required the existence of $q$-th moment, with $q > 2$, of the innovation $\xi _{\bm{0}}$ to obtain the quenched functional CLT;, meanwhile, we only require that $\xi _{\bm{0}}$ satisfy a weaker Orlicz condition to obtain that result.
-Additionally we require weaker assumptions on the coefficients $a_{\bm{u}}, \bm{u} \in \Z^d$. \\ \begin{proof}[Proof of Example \ref{linear}] According to the independence of $\xi_{\bm{n}}$, we have
+Then the quenched convergence \eqref{QFCTL no centering} holds. \end{example} The results obtained by \cite{MR4166203} (Remark 6.2 (c)) required the existence of $q-$th moment, with $q > 2$, of the innovation $\xi _{\bm{0}}$ to obtain the quenched functional CLT; meanwhile, we only require that $\xi _{\bm{0}}$ satisfy a weaker Orlicz condition to obtain that result.
+Additionally, we require weaker assumptions on the coefficients $a_{\bm{u}}, \bm{u} \in \Z^d$. \begin{proof}[Proof of Example~\ref{linear}] Let $ \bm{u} \ge \bm{0}$.
+According to the independence of the $\xi_{\bm{n}}$, we have